Caveatron/Caveatron/README.md

 - Instructions for loading the HEX files.

 ## Software Release Notes
+### Version 2.10
+WARNING!
+You will need to create a new survey after this update since the file storage format has changed!
+No existing files on the card are changed but the current survey will not be accessible by the Caveatron.
+- New file storage configuration.
+All files for a survey are now stored together in their own directory name with the cave name and date.
+Settings for a survey are now stored in a .dat file in each folder (settings.txt is no longer used).
+- Added capability to reopen and continue previous surveys (not backward compatible with surveys taken before 2.10).
+- Added note entry capability.
+General survey info can be entered during new survey setup such as team member names, etc. This can also be edited or added later.
+Notes can also be entered/edited for each shot, such as whether there are interesting features or if it ties into an existing station.
+- Added shot editing ability including editing station names and changing front-sights to back-sights and vise versa.
+- Shot editing, deleting, and adding shot note are done through a new contextual menu in the View/Edit Shots page.
+- Added more error checks when opening files.
+- Added support for Pololu MinIMU-9 v5 and AltIMU-10 v5 compass modules.
+- Fixed bug so that multiple files/folders can now be copied together to/from a PC without corruption.

 ### Version 2.05
 - Added support for BuyDisplay 3.5" 480x320 resistive touchscreen LCD module (Hardware code display=4)
 - Fixed bug so that the LRF range calibration is applied in Shot and Manual modes